 6. Install fuel line, throttle cable, air filter (optional)

-Note: If you are using the original throttle cable end, you will need to split a nut to slip over the cable and secure the throttle cable assembly.
-A throttle cable end connector can be found at any auto part or motorcycle shop if you prefer to cut off the existing end.
+Note: You will need to change the cable end connector of the original throttle cable because the diameter will be too small to operate properly and may cause the cable to become disconnected from the throttle arm on the carburetor.
+A throttle cable end connector can be found at any auto part or motorcycle.
+The size is a 5/16” barrel type cable connector.
 Adjust cable assembly to reduce too much slack in the cable

 7. Connect the larger vacuum line (from vacuum pump) to the larger vacuum connection on the carburetor and plug the small vacuum line as well as the small connection on the carburetor.